 “When the opportunity came our way, I knew immediately it was something that we wanted to be involved in,” stated Diana Ralston, Director of Sponsorships at Oskar Blues Brewery.
 “With only 18 percent of our industry represented by women, we need to do what we can to support and educate those of us who are involved and continue to provide unique opportunities for growth.”

 Tristan has been a member of the Brevard team since it opened its doors in 2012.
-While her background was in blacksmithing and metal fabrication, after working in the taproom at Oskar Blues she developed a passion for craft beer and was given the opportunity to pursue her dream of being involved in its production.
+Her background was in blacksmithing and metal fabricatio>, after working in the taproom at Oskar Blue, she developed a passion for craft beer and was given the opportunity to pursue her dream of being involved in its production.
 Tristan spent her days off learning the brew process and in less than a year of working at Oskar Blues, she moved her way up from beer tender to Assistant Brewer in the cellar.

 “There’s no one more deserving or better to send on this trip than Tristan,” said Dale Katechis, soul founder of Oskar Blues Brewery.
 “She’s been kicking ass for our North Carolina team since day one and her passion for life and all things craft beer is infectious.”